AngularTS

 Returns Scope | undefined

-• Finds ng-app roots under the provided element and bootstraps them.
+• Find ng-app roots under the provided element and bootstrap them.

 Parameters